Notice from your housing association

 What if I live in temporary accommodation, supported housing, or a hostel?

-If you live in temporary accommodation, supported housing or a hostel, and are threatened with eviction, get in touch with a local advice centre straight away.
+If you live in temporary accommodation, supported housing or a hostel, and are threatened with eviction, get advice immediately.

 If you receive support and care and your housing association gives you notice of eviction, the housing association is meant to offer advice and assistance and inform other agencies involved of the action being taken.
 You should take advantage of any help these agencies can provide, as your other options will be very limited.